Chromate Conversion Coatings for Aluminum per MIL-DTL-5541

 Best Technology can build equipment for Type 1 or Type 2 chromate conversion coatings.

-Testing per MIL-DTL-5541F specification
+Testing per MIL-DTL-5541 Specification

 The U.S. Department of Defense was the first to use TCP-HF (trivalent chromium, hex-free) and this trivalent chromate conversion coating has become such an accepted standard that a detailed specification, MIL-DTL-5541, included it.
 Test cycles according to this standard usually run 168 hours in a salt-fog chamber, using a five-percent salt spray.
 Tests are usually performed by companies on a monthly basis, with test panels, because the test is a destructive procedure.

-Anyone wishing to do work with the government and military will need its product to undergo two years of Naval testing and validation, and, meeting or exceeding requirements, will become QPL (Quality Parts List) certified.
+Anyone wishing to do work with the U.S. government and military will need its product to undergo two years of Naval testing and validation, and, meeting or exceeding requirements, will become QPL (Quality Parts List) certified.
 Another certification to look for is Nadcap (National Aerospace and Defense Contractors Accreditation Program), which has very stringent requirements to get certified.

 Whether your needs are Type 1 or Type 2 (TCP-HF), call on Best Technology for all of your chemical conversion coating equipment needs!

-Maritime/Naval: Watercraft, large and small, need to be as resistant to corrosion as possible.
+- Maritime/Naval: Watercraft, large and small, need to be as resistant to corrosion as possible.
 Boat interiors and mechanical parts can be impacted by water damage, especially boats meant to be in saltwater.
 Conversion coating allows parts to withstand corrosive saltwater environments and pass salt-spray testing methods.
 The anti-corrosive properties of chemical films are in high demand for this purpose.
-The coating’s qualities as a paint primer can be useful here too, for custom colors on watercraft.
+The chromate coating’s qualities as a paint primer can be useful here too, for custom colors on watercraft.

-Military and defense: The U.S. Department of Defense uses chem film in a variety of ways.
-Such a large number of military parts are primed and protected with alodine chem film coating, that the U.S. military has created a standard for the finishing method, with detailed specifications.
+- Military and defense: The U.S. Department of Defense uses chemical film in a variety of ways.
+Such a large number of military parts are primed and protected with Alodine chem film coating, that the U.S. military has created a standard for the finishing method, with detailed specifications.
 The standard MIL-DTL-5541 regulates the chem film chemical coating treatment and places chemical conversion coatings into categories based on their applications.
 Brushed-on chem film is also used to repair surfaces and components that have been anodized.

-Electrical industry: Electricians appreciate the corrosion protection when they apply a surface conversion coating to wire housing, which holds and/or protects wiring.
+- Electrical industry: Electricians appreciate the corrosion protection when they apply a surface conversion coating to wire housing, which holds and/or protects wiring.
 This helps to prolong the life and performance of the wires.
 Alodine coatings in the electrical industry provide not only corrosion protection to wire housings and panels but also reduction of electrical conductivity losses.

 The quality of the material, and the material type, go a long way to determine the outcome of the surface conversion.
-Variations in the purity or overall quality of the material, will affect the final appearance after the alodine process steps.
-The class of the chem film will also have an effect on the chromate finish: Class 1A chem film is thicker and darker than the lighter, thinner Class 3 chem film.
+Variations in the purity or overall quality of the material, will affect the final appearance after the Alodine process steps.
+The class of the chemical film will also have an effect on the chromate finish: Class 1A chem film is thicker and darker than the lighter, thinner Class 3 chem film.